About Regeneration

 Nonprofits, Indigenous Peoples, and local communities

 Understand different models for securing land tenure, land protection, and/or stewardship.
-Secure tenure, land ownership, and stewardship rights are essential to indigenous peoples' and local communities' success in maintaining healthy ecosystems.
+Secure tenure, land ownership(link is external), and stewardship rights are essential to indigenous peoples' and local communities' success in maintaining healthy ecosystems.
 See Governance below for other examples.

 Include brokers to bridge between Indigenous land managers, local communities, and government.